ahimanikya/FrescoMDM/solutions/uk-patient/UKPatient-Readme.txt

 Purpose of the UKPatient Solution
 ---------------------------------
 The purpose of this solution is to demonstate how a United Kingdom Patient model might be implemented in the Master Data Management (MDM) product suite.
-Additionally the solution demonstrates the capabilities of the MDM suite.
+Specificaly the Master Index portion of MDM.

 This solution uses a patient definition geared towards the United Kingdom.
 Since this is a UK Patient, fields such as the HealthID's IdNum and HealthID's IdNumType are used for both block-search definitions and matches.

-Loading and examining the various files provided with this solution will give a good basis for understanding the MDM product suite.
+Loading and examining the various files provided with this solution will give a good basis for understanding Master Index.

 How to use the solution.